 If you’re in any doubt then contact the planning department of your council to check.

 Typical things you’ll need permission for are adding an extension to your home, dividing off part of your house to use as a separate dwelling or for commercial purposes, plus work that might obstruct the view of road users.

 You’re unlikely to need it for small alterations to the outside of your house, and putting up walls and fences below a certain height.
 If you live in a conservation area or a listed building, further restrictions may apply.

 The right person for the job

-Once you’re sure everything is OK to go ahead with your plans, you’ll probably need to choose a builder.
-Having one recommended by a friend who has had similar work done and was happy with the results is a good idea.
+Once you’re sure it’s OK to go ahead with your plans, you’ll probably need to choose a builder.
+Having one recommended by a friend who’s had similar work done and was happy with the results is a good idea.
 You can also contact the National Federation of Builders (www.builders.org.uk) for a list of members in your area.

-Complying with Building Regulations is a completely separate matter from getting planning permission.
-If you are employing a builder it is usually their responsibility to make sure everything complies, but you must ensure that you have confirmed this with them at the beginning of the work.
+This shouldn’t be confused with planning permission, and if you’re employing a builder it's usually their responsibility to make sure everything complies.
+Be sure to confirm this with them at the beginning of the work.

-Also, do bear in mind that as the owner of the building it is you who could get an enforcement notice if the work does not meet with the regulations.
-Finally, when you are surrounded by rubble try and keep in mind how lovely it will all look when it’s finished!
+However, bear in mind that as the owner of the building it’s you who could get an enforcement notice if the work does not meet with the regulations.

 While not part of the rules and regulations for building a home extension, keeping your neighbours onside should also be taken seriously.
 Here are some tips to prevent relations from souring.